How to Count Macros: 3 Simple Steps

 Counting macros for fat loss and muscle gain.
 Plus get your own personal macro targets.

 Unfortunately, nutrition gets complicated when you start reading things online.
 That’s why I’m going to keep it simple and teach you how to count macros in 3 steps.
-As well as help you find your personal macro targets.
+And even help you find your personal macro targets.

 What is Counting Macros?

-Carbs, fat, and protein have a constant number of calories per gram.
+Moreover, carbs, fat, and protein have a fixed number of calories per gram.
 So by tracking macros, you also control your calorie intake.

 However, not all calories are created equal.
-For example, 25 grams of high glycemic carbs have a much different effect on insulin than 25 grams of fat or protein.
+For example, 25 grams of high glycemic carbs have a much different effect on blood sugar than 25 grams of fat or protein.

 Therefore, by targeting macros you also manage the effect food has on your body.
 In that way, you make it easier to burn fat and build muscle.